 The Controller's office prepares the trial balance and some footnote disclosures that are used to compile the financial statements into presentation form.
 Historically the County has very few audit adjustments, typically related to unique transactions or implementation of new reporting requirements.
-In 2021, the county had two audit adjustments.
+In 2022, the county had one material audit adjustment.
 To prevent the need for similar audit adjustments in future years we have added reminders to our year end checklist to review similar transactions if they were to occur again.